ralixjs/ralix/README.md

 ### Views

-In your regular HTML views, you can call directly Ralix Helpers or the methods provided by the _current_ Ralix controller.
+In your regular HTML code, now you can call directly Ralix Helpers or the methods provided by the _current_ Ralix controller.

 ```html
 <a href="#" onclick="back()">Back</a>